memset234/helpmark.vim/README.md

 - Delete a mark.
 - Add mark identifier.

-If you want to create a new mark, you can use `m...` to realization.
+If you want to create a new mark, you can use "m..." to realization.

-If you want to jump to a mark, you can use `\`...` or `'...` to realization.
+If you want to jump to a mark, you can use "`..." or "'..." to realization.

 These are the same as Vim's key positions.

 It will automatically output all marks at the cursor position.

-If you want to delete a mark, default configuration is use `dm...` to realization.
+If you want to delete a mark, default configuration is use "dm..." to realization.

 If you want change the configuration, you can enter the following command in _vimrc: